-- specifically to individuals who have had to -- when - we talk about access and we think about what - information that we take in for a child who is born - with that combined hearing and vision loss, how - their -- they have a distrust of their environment, - 20 especially if they have an additional disability or - 21 maybe they are medically fragile and they find - themselves in a doctor's office, they don't even - 23 know they are in a doctor's office or even what a - doctor is and then they get painful shots. - 25 Or even quite simply a glass of milk
+- sure that I share is that, and I'm going to speak - 15 specifically to individuals who have had to -- when - 16 we talk about access and we think about what - 17 information that we take in for a child who is born - 18 with that combined hearing and vision loss, how - 19 their -- they have a distrust of their environment, - 20 especially if they have an additional disability or - 21 maybe they are medically fragile and they find - 22 themselves in a doctor's office, they don't even - 23 know they are in a doctor's office or even what a - 24 doctor is and then they get painful shots. - 25 Or even quite simply a glass of milk

-1 on the table and that milk suddenly is in their 2 lap, they didn't even know when did that glass of 3 milk appear?
-And it creates unpredictable 4 situations that would cause any one of us to fear 5 our environment.
-6 And so working with kids that are very 7 young that were nonverbal, it was a matter of 8 establishing trust and being able to find moments 9 in which an individual, a child, was calm, and be 10 able to then start gathering what was of interest 11 to them and being able to attach language.
-12 So of course that's all very basic 13 human development, but so much of what happens then
+- 1 on the table and that milk suddenly is in their - 2 lap, they didn't even know when did that glass of - 3 milk appear?
+And it creates unpredictable - 4 situations that would cause any one of us to fear - 5 our environment. - 6 And so working with kids that are very - 7 young that were nonverbal, it was a matter of - 8 establishing trust and being able to find moments - 9 in which an individual, a child, was calm, and be - 10 able to then start gathering what was of interest - 11 to them and being able to attach language. - 12 So of course that's all very basic - 13 human development, but so much of what happens then